Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 So this beautiful blade made an ancient Tian style, has both a scabbard and that's so basic looking.
 I think that makes sense.
 I it is almost beautiful and its simplicity.
 It's scabbard is black and glossy and still in perfect condition.
 And the wrapped handle appears to be made of some form of leather.
 That you're not familiar with and the gold.
 Accoutrement are shining sill.
 Fancy that's rings.
 A cloth out.
 Whips off.
 Whatever dust and gumkit managed to get on old adapter.
 Archie, you're free my friend and he grabbed out of the vomitasu.
 Very have my thanks for the rest.
 It is good.
 Now, that this plan has finally come to fruition, as I foresaw, They did not foresee the only stealing me before your it's concerned.
 They've been very hard at work with a concern, you to learn that.
 They also have our Scions somewhere around here.
 It does greatly it.
 That's the like, literally just drops the sword unless he capture that.
 And then just what I stand is.
 Like I said, I grab a gingerly.
 Well, no no. I said I grabbed it, I grab it and tuck it into like the back of my belt, my little OB. you can come with me.
 S

 o here's fun thing.
 Solution is a plus two defending flaming katana.
 The endcircle blade of the Amitatsu family and switching can be wielded by any amatatou scion.
 You don't just have to be a natural ward dependent.
 You will allow someone who acts in defense of the throne to wield it as well.
-You hear that?
-Grayson.
+You hear that? [[Grayson]].
 That could be fun.
 Flurry of katana, Although solution is neutral.
 Good, any amatatou style.
 Regardless of the Lightning can Falconing and negative level.
 This boon is at their discretion.
 However, and should such a Scion ever betrayed the family or prove.
 Unworthy.
 The sword can reinstate this penalty and cause a personality conflict and because this is an artifact lightly take over your body.

 So this might be a little bit of a fine detail.
-Does does Zeo know anything about what we're talking about with scions and such because he wasn't there.
+Does does [[Zio]] know anything about what we're talking about with scions and such because he wasn't there.
 When the the seal was opened and we were made into Scions, he does not We've just been and the seal has not been opened again.

 He's kind of like thinking what's what the hell they talking about.
 He also can't hear the sword.
 So, that whole conversation, you guys just was just us talking to a sword while he stands behind us, Though.
 He might think you're all crazy.